linlak/momoapi/README.md

 Setting **Webhooks** these will help you to write code for the callbackUrl.
 For info contact me at the email provided bellow.

+**Token storage classes** after realizing that there is need to refresh a token before it expires we are planning to come up with a storage class to store access tokens as soon as they are created, then we shall register a cronjob to check the token expiry at a set interval so that we can always have a valid to token.

+This will utilize mysql database to store data in known tables where data can be queried.

+Check in for updates.

 **Nice coding**

 Regards